evennia/evennia/docs/latest/_sources/Contribs/Contrib-Traits.md.txt

 ## Using traits

-A trait is added to the traithandler (if you use `TraitProperty` the handler is just created under the hood) after which one can access it as a property on the handler (similarly to how you can do .db.attrname for Attributes in Evennia).
+A trait are entities added to the traithandler (if you use `TraitProperty` the handler is just created under the hood) after which one can access it as a property on the handler (similarly to how you can do .db.attrname for Attributes in Evennia).